bmuthoga/d3-global-map-visualisation/README.md

 # D3.JS Global Map Visualisation
-This is a global map visualisation of various statistical data, built with `D3.JS` and `SVGs`
+This is a global map visualisation of various statistical data, built with `D3.JS`, `TopoJSON` and `SVGs`

 The `dropdown select` can be used to specify the `attribute/criteria` to display statistical data for